-- The cost of materials and direct labor. - Any other costs directly attributable to bringing the asset to a working condition for its intended use.
+The cost of materials and direct labor.

+Any other costs directly attributable to bringing the asset to a working condition for its intended use, including interest expenses attributable to financing development and completion of significant items of property, plant and equipment are included in the acquisition cost.